hicommonwealth/commonwealth/knowledge_base/Stake.md

 INSERT INTO public."ChainNodes" (url, eth_chain_id, alt_wallet_url, balance_type, name) VALUES ('https://eth-sepolia.g.alchemy.com/v2/G-9qTX3nSlAcihqA056hwGHiiolrUQj2', 11155111, 'https://eth-sepolia.g.alchemy.com/v2/G-9qTX3nSlAcihqA056hwGHiiolrUQj2', 'ethereum', 'Sepolia');
 ```

-Then migrate the database (`yarn migrate-db`) and create a new community within the Common app.
+Then migrate the database (`pnpm migrate-db`) and create a new community within the Common app.
 From the `Select chain` dropdown in the Create Community Form, select `Sepolia`.

 Sepolia testnet must be enabled in your web wallet, with some Sepolia to pay for gas fees.
 This can be obtained from a [Sepolia faucet](https://sepoliafaucet.com/).